The possessive article

-Conjugation simply refers to a set of endings (and sometimes vowel changes) for verbs which help to mark person and tense.
+Conjugation refers to a set of endings (and sometimes vowel changes) for verbs that help to mark person and tense.
 For example, “to be” = I am, you are; sein = ich bin, du bist, etc.

 Declension refers to the change of article, adjective or noun depending on case.
 For example: Der nette Mann kauft der jungen Frau einen schönen Blumenstrauß.